mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 and check if the program runs on a GPU with the `nvtop` command.

-## Run PyTorch on multiple GPUs
+## PyTorch on multiple GPUs

-There are various parallelisms to implement deep leaning programs on GPUs, including data parallel and tensor parallel.
+There are various parallelisms to implement distributed deep leaning programs on mulitple GPUs, including data parallel and tensor parallel.

 ### Data parallel

+We use an exmaple code that trains a linear network based on a random data set.
+The Pytorch package [Distributed Data Parallel](https://PyTorch.org/docs/stable/notes/ddp.html) is used.
+Refer to [description of this example](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html).

+Download the codes [datautils.py](./scripts/torch-gpu/datautils.py) and [multigpu.py](./scripts/torch-gpu/multigpu.py).

 === "Engaging"
-    test
+    Prepare a job script named `job.sh` like this,
+     ```
+     #!/bin/bash
+     ```
+     then submit it,
+     ```
+     sbatch job.sh
+     ```

+The program will run on 4 GPUs on a single node.

+Check if the program runs on multiple GPUs using the `nvtop` command as described in the above section.

+=== "Engaging"
+    To run on multiple GPUs on multiple nodes, modify the job script like this,
+     ```
+     #!/bin/bash
+     ```

+The program will run on 2 ndoes with 4 GPUs on each node.